-The rule from the example will delete all files tagged with Temporary file after 14 days.
+The rule from the example will delete all files tagged with Temporary file 14 days after the creation.

-While creating a rule you can use the "Notify users a day before retention will delete a file" option to make sure the the users will get a notification before a file gets deleted.
+You can also use the "Notify owner a day before a file is automatically deleted" option to make sure the file owner will get a notification before a file will be deleted.

-9.3.2 Common misconfigurations
+9.4.2 Common misconfigurations